-Kara Del Toro Rocks Sheer White Button-Up & Burnt Orange Bikini Bottoms
+Kara Del Toro Rocks White Button-Up & Burnt Orange Bikini Bottoms

 She stunned in beachy attire, which included a white button-up blouse.
 The garment was oversized on her slim frame and had long, baggy sleeves that covered a portion of her hands.
 Kara went braless underneath the garment and exposed plenty of cleavage for the camera.
 The model wore the majority of the shirt unbuttoned and also teased a glimpse of her trim abs.
 On her lower half, she sported a pair of burnt orange bikini bottoms that allowed her to show off her enviable legs.
 She painted her toenails white to match the color of her top.

 The second image in the set captured Kara at a closer angle.
 She was posed in the same spot and wore a massive smile on her face.
-The sexy pose still flaunted her tanned skin, and she playfully held each side of the top in her hands.
+The sexy pose still flaunted her tanned skin, and she playfully held her hands to a button on her shirt.
 The third photo took a more serious tone and saw Kara gazing into the camera with a sultry stare.
-Her sleeves fell onto her arms and offered a view of her bronze shoulders.
+One sleeve fell down her arm and offered a view of her bronzed shoulder.

 The model styled her long, brunette tresses with a few loose, beachy waves, and her hair spilled over her chest and back.
-Kara added a few gold necklaces to her collar and appeared to be wearing little makeup.
+Kara added a few gold necklaces and appeared to be wearing little makeup.
 In the caption, she told her fans that she couldn’t decide on a shot.

-The photo has garnered plenty of attention so fa and has amassed over 43,000 likes, and over 462 Instagrammers left comments on the shot.
-Some raved over Kara’s fit figure while countless others let her know what photo they liked best.
+The upload has garnered plenty of attention so far and amassed over 43,000 likes, while more than 462 Instagrammers left comments on the post.
+Some raved over Kara’s fit figure while countless others let her know which photo they liked best.

 “Awesome beautiful gorgeous and lovely style you,” one follower gushed.